tymefighter/Compiler/SYNTAX.md

 Please refer to the example programs in the directory `Compiler/Test`

-# Grammer of the SubTiger© Language
+# Grammer of the SubTiger Language

 - [,] stands for zero or once, eg: ['1'] could be '', or '1'
 - {,} stands for zero or more, eg: {'1'} could be '', '1', '11', '111', ...